Alpharetta DUI Lawyers

 DDS-1205 form

-2. Request an administrative hearing: This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to act.
-This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the Alpharetta DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration, or for refusing your Alpharetta DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
-There is a $150 filing fee made payable to the Dept. of Driver Services for DDS to process the hearing request.
-It is important for you to know that Alpharetta police officers almost always show up at the administrative license suspension hearings and typically will not make any agreements to withdraw a suspension action unless a defendant agrees to enter a guilty plea to DUI.
+The traditional track that has been the law for many years now is to request an administrative hearing, except now there are thirty days instead of ten business days to act.
+This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the Alpharetta DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration or for refusing your Alpharetta DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
+A $150 filing fee is made payable to the Dept. of Driver Services for DDS to process the hearing request.
+Please know that Alpharetta police officers almost always attend administrative license suspension hearings.
+They typically will not make any agreements to withdraw a suspension action unless a defendant agrees to enter a guilty plea to DUI.

 • An application for the permit must be made with DDS within 30 days of the person being served notice of the administrative license suspension (ALS) by the Alpharetta DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);